Dolly zoom: Uses

 Among the many creative uses the dolly zoom can provide to cinematographers, the shot can be divided into two types: the dolly-in/zoom-out and the dolly-out/zoom-in.
 The dolly-in/zoom-out shot is usually centered on a subject, where the background is pushed away from the character to create a profuse amount of uneasiness.
 For example, Poltergeist's famous dolly zoom stretches the background to make it seem as if the door is much farther away from the character than it actually is.
 In contrast, the dolly-out/zoom-in shot shrinks the background to seem much closer than it really is.

 The dolly zoom is commonly used by filmmakers to represent the sensation of vertigo, a "falling-away-from-oneself feeling" or a feeling of unreality, or to suggest that a character is undergoing a realization that causes them to reassess everything they had previously believed.
-In general, the dolly zoom's amplification of emotion is a special effect that compliments a director's arsenal of creativity.
+In general, the dolly zoom's amplification of emotion is a special effect that complements a director's arsenal of creativity.
 For example, in Sam Raimi's The Quick and the Dead, a dolly zoom, coupled with a Dutch angle shot, exemplifies drama between an intense shootout.
 An uneasy feeling of suspense can also be signified through a dolly zoom, most notably used in the movie Split in 2016, where Casey Cooke peers off into the distance in unwanted curiosity.
 Other uses include demonstrating overwhelming fear or important epiphanies for a character.
 The dolly zoom can also be utilized for the purposes of tonal shifts within the film.
 Directors may also decide to use the dolly zoom as an alternative to the generic wide shot in order to give sufficient exposition on the upcoming scene.